marquitah/CSharpLiveProject/README.md

 In some cases, you will encounter that your style changes may not be applied to some containers.
 This could be because the id attribute taking precedence over class declarations.
 Find a way to fix these issues too.

 -Added required color palette colors to various css styles to stay consistent with design pattern and corrected overriding classes/id's.

-# 3) Schedules Dashboard View (incomplete - attempted to finish this story)
-Create a new partial view in the Shared folder called something like "SchedulesPartial" (you can call it what you like).
-It should have a matching method in the schedule controller.
-This should essentially look the same as the Schedule index view, and use the same dictionary process.
-However, this process should automatically filter based on the logged in user.
-If the user is an admin, it should show all schedules.
-If a user is a manager, it should show all schedules associated with that users scheduled or managed jobs (see My Jobs for this filtering).
-If a user is an employee, it should show only the scheduled items for that user.

-Note that the way the dictionary is implemented, you'll need to do the filtering of the list before sending it to the function that creates the dictionary.